- Dogs can eat a few pecans, but they may be hazardous. ✔️ ⚠️

 Editor’s Note 🐕Out of all the nuts, cashews are the best snack choice for dogs!
 Peanuts are a good choice too, but we already know they prefer peanut butter 😉

-What Are Pecans?
 The Benefits of Pecans for Dogs

-Moldy or stale pecans are particularly dangerous.
-Be sure to only give your dog fresh, unopened pecans that have been properly stored.
+Many pecans are also coated with preservatives, artificial colors and flavors that can be dangerous for pets.
+Make sure to only give them fresh, unopened pecans that have been properly stored.

 Tremorgenic mycotoxins are another potential risk for pets.
 These toxins can cause dogs to have seizures or even suffer from tremors, and are generally found in moldy nuts and grains.